Bubba Watson

 Gerry Lester "Bubba" Watson Jr. (born November 5, 1978) is an American professional golfer.
-He has two major championships, with victories at the Masters Tournament in 2012 and 2014, and a total 12 PGA Tour wins.
-In February 2015, Watson reached a career-high 2nd place in the Official World Golf Ranking.
-Watson plays in the LIV Golf since 2022.
+He has two major championships, with victories at the Masters Tournament in 2012 and 2014, and a total of 12 PGA Tour wins.
+In February 2015, Watson reached a career-high second place in the Official World Golf Ranking.
+Watson joined the LIV Golf League in 2022.

 One of few left-handed tour golfers, Watson has consistently been among the longest drivers; in 2007, he had an average drive of 315.2 yd.
 He can hit a ball over 350 yd and up to 194 mph.
 He has finished top of the driving distance statistics five times, during the 2006, 2007, 2008, 2012, and 2014 seasons.

 Amateur career

 Watson was born and raised in Bagdad, Florida, near Pensacola.
 He played on the golf team at Milton High School, just after future PGA Tour members Heath Slocum and Boo Weekley.
 Watson played golf for Faulkner State Community College in nearby Baldwin County, Alabama, where he was a junior college All-American.
 He transferred to the University of Georgia, the defending NCAA champions, and played for the Bulldogs in 2000 and 2001.
 As a junior, Watson helped lead the Bulldogs to the SEC title in 2000.